martin-olivier/OTP/README.md

 Usage: otp_tool <COMMAND>

 Commands:
-  status       Display devices status set-devices  Change the numbers of devices set-mode     Change a device mode request      Request a one time password from a device validate     Validate a one time password on a device help         Print this message or the help of the given subcommand(s)
+  status          Display devices status set-devices     Change the numbers of devices set-mode        Change a device mode set-passwords   Change the password list show-passwords  Show the password list request         Request a one time password from a device validate        Validate a one time password on a device help            Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help